Cielquan/python_test-cielquan/CONTRIBUTING.rst

 When enough changes and additions or time important fixes have accumulated on the ``master`` branch its time for a new release.
 The exact time is subject to the judgement of the maintainer(s).

 Releases are handled via the ``release-DO-NOT-PUSH-HERE`` branch.
 To create a new release a pull request from ``master`` to ``release-DO-NOT-PUSH-HERE`` needs to be opened.
-Then the CI pipeline will check the changes once again and also if the head-reference is the ``master`` branch as no other head-reference is allowed.
-When all CI tests succeed the pull request must be merged as a merge commit.
-The merge commit on ``release-DO-NOT-PUSH-HERE`` will then trigger another CI pipeline which will automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package/wheel and push it to PyPI.
+Then the CI pipeline will check the changes once again.
+It will also check if the head-reference is the ``master`` branch as no other head-reference is allowed to be merged into ``release-DO-NOT-PUSH-HERE``.
+When all CI tests succeeded the pull request must be merged as a merge commit.

+The merge commit on ``release-DO-NOT-PUSH-HERE`` will then trigger another CI pipeline which will test if there is a diff between ``release-DO-NOT-PUSH-HERE`` and ``master`` and if so fail, because both branches must be equal at release. **Therefore: While a** **release is in process other branches must not be merged into ``master``.** If there is no diff the pipeline will proceed and automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package/wheel and push it to PyPI.

+After the release workflow succeeded the ``release-DO-NOT-PUSH-HERE`` branch gets merged back into the ``master`` branch via pull request as a merge commit, so the ``master`` is up-to-date again.